payu-india/CMS-Chatbot/docs/Collect Payments/explore-server-integrations/go-sdk/3-go-live-checklist-copy-11.md

 ---
 title: 3.
 Go-live checklist
-excerpt: ''
 deprecated: false
+hidden: true
+link:
-hidden: false
+  new_tab: false
 metadata:
   title: ''
   description: ''
   robots: index
-next:
-  description: ''
 ---
 Ensure these steps before you deploy the integration in a live environment.

 ## Collect Live payments

 After testing the integration end-to-end, once you are confident that the integration is working as expected, you can switch to live mode to start accepting payments from your customers.

 > 🚧 Watch Out!
 >